GooTechnologies/learn/tutorials/create/introduction-tutorial/index.md

 ## Step 12:  Creating the the vertical movement p4

-We're now going to add a *force* to the 'Move up' state to let the Goon move up when it's in the state.
+We're now going to add a *force* to the 'Move up' state to let the Goon move up when the state is active.

 **1.** Select the 'Move up' state by clicking on it